Choose between SSD and HDD storage

 When you create a Cloud Bigtable instance, you choose whether its clusters store data on solid-state drives (SSD) or hard disk drives (HDD):

 - SSD storage is the most efficient and cost-effective choice for most use cases.

 - HDD storage is sometimes appropriate for very large data sets (>10 TB) that are not latency-sensitive or are infrequently accessed.

 Regardless of which type of storage you choose, your data is stored on a distributed, replicated file system that spans across many physical drives.

 The guidelines on this page can help you choose between SSD and HDD.

 When in doubt, choose SSD storage

 There are several reasons why it's usually best to use SSD storage for your Cloud Bigtable cluster:

 - SSD is significantly faster and has more predictable performance than HDD.
 In a Cloud Bigtable cluster, SSD storage delivers 6 ms latencies for both reads and writes for 99% of all requests.
 By contrast, HDD storage delivers 200 ms read latencies and 50 ms write latencies on the same benchmark.

 - HDD throughput is much more limited than SSD throughput.
-In a cluster that uses HDD storage, it's easy to reach the maximum throughput before CPU usage reaches 100%.
-To increase throughput, you must add more nodes, but the cost of the additional nodes can easily exceed your savings from using HDD storage.
+In a cluster that uses HDD storage, it's possible to reach the maximum throughput before CPU usage reaches 100%.
+To increase throughput, you must add more nodes, but the cost of the additional nodes might exceed your savings from using HDD storage.
 SSD storage does not have this limitation, because it offers much more throughput per node—generally, a cluster that uses SSD storage reaches maximum throughput only when it is using all available CPU and memory.

 - Individual row reads on HDD are very slow.
 Because of disk seek time, HDD storage supports only 5% of the read rows per second of SSD storage.
 Large multi-row scans, however, are not as adversely impacted.